marcadamcarter/power-platform-governance/governance.md

 resources toward solutions.
 An Innovation Factory Power App, developed and sustained by the AMC G-6, supports the overarching Innovation Factory process.
 3. The Innovation Factory Center of Excellence aligns resources to solutions, choosing the right technology stack for the solution and aligning engineering support to the outcome.
 4. Azure DevOps, or a like source code/project management solution, enables the inner-source movement within AMC.
 The platform supports transparent project management, the ability to manage work items (requirements, user stories, issues), user feature requests, and integrates documentation.
 For advanced Power Platform developers and professional development projects, the platform supports modern software development practices like continuous integration/delivery, software supply chain management, DevSecOps, and Continuous ATO.

-Premium Capacity Environments
+# Premium Capacity Environments

-License Requests
+## License Requests

-Update Identification Card Online (IDCO)
+### Update Identification Card Online (IDCO)
 Entitlement Managers (EMs) and any user seeking any A365 entitlements must ensure their information is entered and correct within the IDCO system according to your closest Chain of Command (CoC).
 AMC currently has 10,000 Premium Maker Licenses available to distribute proportionately across the Command with the remaining 140,000 licenses needed for end users to use and consume premium capacity solutions.
 Careful management of the distribution of these licenses is crucial to the success of AMC’s innovation strategy.
   - Proceed to: https://idco.dmdc.osd.mil/idco/
   - Use the “My Profile” feature to update user information o Duty Sub Organization o Duty Installation Location o Office Symbol

-Identifying Organization Entitlement Managers
+### Identifying Organization Entitlement Managers
 Use the following procedure to identify an organization’s EM
   - Proceed to: https://portal.apps.deas.mil/
   - Use the Login link to perform a Common Access Card login
-  - Select “My Self-Service” from the navigation menu o Select “My GM/EM Contacts”
+  - Select “My Self-Service” from the navigation menu
+    - Select “My GM/EM Contacts”
     - Enter the user’s duty location within the “Duty Location” field to filter the GM/EM contacts to that location
-  - Verify the display name of a GM/EM contains the user’s command name Contact the Organization Entitlement Manager
+    - Verify the display name of a GM/EM contains the user’s command name

+### Contact the Organization Entitlement Manager
 Each organization’s Entitlement Manager can issue A365 entitlements from a pool of licenses provisioned by the Group Manager (GM).
   - Provide the type of license required
   - Provide the Command business need

-Security Enabled A365 Groups
+## Security Enabled A365 Groups
 Managing and accessing premium capacity services requires the use of Security enabled A365 groups.
 The Security Enabled Flag is only applied through the Microsoft Entra ID Azure tool that is only accessible by NETCOM Tenant and Global Administrators.
   - Create an A365 group using Outlook and adhering to AMC naming conventions
   - Submit an AESMP ticket by proceeding to: https://www.aesmp.army.mil/